MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/global/gs-e-invoicing-import-feature-global-repository.md

 To view the imported Electronic invoicing feature, make sure that the correct configuration provider is selected.
 By default, features that the active configuration provider created are filtered out.
 You can adjust the filter to view features that were created by other configuration providers, such as Microsoft.

 > [!NOTE]
 > It may take up to two weeks for a new Electronic invoicing feature released by Microsoft or a new version of a feature released by Microsoft to appear in the Dataverse repository.
 You may also need to manually trigger the update of the Globalization solution package in your Power Platform admin center (PPAC) portal.
+See [Manage Dynamics 365 apps](/power-platform/admin/manage-apps.md#environment-level-view-of-apps) for more details on how to update solutions in PPAC.

 You can now work with the imported feature.
 You can review its details and create a new feature by using the imported feature as a template.